maclandrol/maclandrol.github.io/_posts/2016-01-09-Tree-manipulation-with-ETE.md

 # Creates a layout function
 def mylayout(node):
-    # If node is a leaf, its scientific name
     if node.is_leaf():

-        # add a face for scientific name
+        # add a face for its scientific name
         longNameFace = faces.TextFace(utils.get_scientific_name(node))
         faces.add_face_to_node(longNameFace, node, column=1)